neighborhoods/Prefab/protean/PHP-Language.md

 # Typing
 PHP 7 introduced [strict typing](http://php.net/manual/en/functions.arguments.php#functions.arguments.type-declaration.strict) and the ability for [return type declarations](http://php.net/manual/en/functions.returning-values.php#functions.returning-values.type-declaration) as well as continuing with the ability to use [argument type declarations](http://php.net/manual/en/functions.arguments.php#functions.arguments.type-declaration).
-* All methods MUST provide a typed declaration of any arguments or returned actors.
+* All methods MUST provide a type declaration for any arguments and a return type declaration.
 * All PHP files MUST `declare(strict_types=1);`
 * All methods SHOULD NOT declare an `array` primitive as an argument or return type declaration.
 See [Typed Arrays](#typed-arrays).
 * All methods MUST NOT use nullable types.